Pravintiwari-ai/jackel/README.md

-# this ia a jackel
+# This is a Jackel
-Author :- Pravin Tiwari
+:- Jackel is a Virtual Assistant Created by Pravin Tiwari
+# Key Feature